-Christopher Strong Natural Resource Management Fellowship recognises the vision, passion and appreciation Christopher Strong had for the natural world.
+The Christopher Strong Sustainability Grant recognises the vision, passion and appreciation Christopher Strong had for the natural world.
 It respects and values his significant contributions to the management of our resources with his dedication and tireless contribution to Tamar NRM.
 The Fellowship is open to any individual/school/community group undertaking a project in a Rural or Urban area.

-Funding allocated for the project is up to $1,500.
+Funding allocated for a project is up to $1,500.

 (to be used for associated project costs and expenses only)

 Applications will be judged on the following:

 - The project’s contribution to sustainability in a rural or urban area(s);

-- Must be completed within twelve months on receipt of funds.
+- The project must be completed within twelve months of receipt of funds.